top of page

 Biography

 Fotini Christophillis is a painter and native of Greenville, SC.
-She has lived in Charleston, SC, Boston, MA, and New York City and is now residing in Cortona, Italy, where she teaches painting with the University of Georgia’s study abroad program.
+She has lived in Charleston, SC, Boston, MA, and New York City.
+She is now residing in Cortona, Italy, where she teaches painting with the University of Georgia’s study abroad program.
 She has an MFA from the School of the Museum of Fine Arts/Tufts University (2016) and a BA in Studio Art and Arts Management from the College of Charleston (2008).

 Fotini Portrait 2.jpg